-4.1.2 New accounting standards, modifications and interpretations issued by the IASB not yet effective and not early adopted by the Company
+4.1.2 New standards, amendments and interpretations not yet effective and not early adopted by the Company

 - IAS 1 Presentation of Financial Statements, amended in February 2021.
 It improves the presentation of accounting policies and helps users to distinguish between a change in accounting policy and a change in accounting estimate.
 Amendments are applicable for annual reporting periods beginning on or after January 1, 2023.
 Earlier application is permitted.
 The application thereof will not have a significant impact on the results of operations or the financial position of the Company. - IAS 12 Income Tax, amended in May 2021.
 It requires companies to recognize deferred taxes on those transactions which, at initial recognition, give rise to equal temporary taxable and deductible differences.
 Amendments are applicable for annual reporting periods beginning on or after January 1, 2023.
+Earlier application is permitted.
+The application thereof will not have a significant impact on the results of operations or the financial position of the Company.

-4.1.2 New accounting standards, modifications and interpretations issued by the IASB not yet effective and not early adopted by the Company (Cont'd)
+4.1.2 New standards, amendments and interpretations not yet effective and not early adopted by the Company (Cont'd)